Open-EO/openeo-grassgis-driver/docs/index.rst

 The openEO use cases - ATTENTION - below describes the deprecated usage of API v0.0.1
 ====================

-First list all available data in the GRaaS database, the list was shortened, since aver 120 raster layer are in the database:
+First list all available data in the actinia database, the list was shortened, since aver 120 raster layer are in the database:

    .. code-block:: bash